s00500/ESPUI/README.md

 ```

 However even with a set maximum length, user input should still be validated
 because it is easy to bypass client-side checks.
+Never trust user input.

 #### Graph